-The internal audit department conducts monitoring activities based on an annual internal audit plan that also focuses on material operational risks.
+The internal audit department conducts monitoring activities based on an annual internal audit plan that includes monitoring of material operational risks.
 The department endeavors to prevent the occurrence of events that could negatively affect Group management and seeks to strengthen the risk management function through monitoring activities.